keylime/enhancements/7_multi-tenancy.md

 -->

-Keylime is at present monolithic in that there is no concept of multi tenancy in the form of groups or users.
+Keylime is at present monolithic in that there is no concept of multi tenancy in the form of groups or users and a granular level of viewing permissions.

 This enhancement sets the foundation for developing Keylime into a multi tenant capable system.